GitauHarrison/configure-flask-to-use-postgresql/README.md

 ## Configure PostgreSQL Database

-If you are interested in learning how to use postgreSQL with Flask, you can check the project's full tutorial [here](https://github.com/GitauHarrison/notes/blob/master/databases/project_configure_postgres_in_flask.md)
+If you are interested in learning how to use postgreSQL with Flask, you can check the project's full tutorial [here](https://github.com/GitauHarrison/notes/blob/master/databases/project_configure_postgres_in_flask.md).

 ### Step 1: Access PostgreSQL from PSQL

 PSQL is a terminal front-end tool used to access the postgreSQL database.
-If you have reviewed the lesson [Access PostgreSQL using `psql`](https://github.com/GitauHarrison/notes/blob/master/databases/databases/access_postgresql/psql.md), this will be quite easily.
-If not, I recommend that you start there.
+If you have reviewed the lesson [Access PostgreSQL using `psql`](https://github.com/GitauHarrison/notes/blob/master/databases/databases/access_postgresql/psql.md), this will be quite easy.
+If you haven't, I recommend that you start there.

-Log into postgreSQL as the postgres user by running this command in the terminal:
+Log into postgreSQL as the `postgres` user by running this command in the terminal:

 ```sql
 (venv)$ sudo -u postgres psql